|Shirata Workshop for Jewish Praying, Singing & Being|

 A few years ago, Diana Afari asked me for a Biblical passage for one of her patients who was struggling.
 I did not have an answer at first, but then realized that the story of Jacob´s struggle with the angel could work.
 It then came to me that it would be wonderful if our entire Song of Songs study Group could recite the Song together.
 The group agreed, and we were blessed with the awesome experiences as individuals and as a group.

-At your meditation and at any time the idea comes up, ask yourself: what brings me closer?
+At your meditation and at any time the idea comes up, ask yourself: what truly connects me?
+What makes me feel that I belong, relate and am a part of something bigger than myself, more real than myself, truer than myself?
 What makes me feel more at ease, more at peace, more at home, less in conflict, less defensive, less estranged?
 And revesely: What causes me to distance myself, to remove myself, to isolate myself, to segregate myself?
 Think of thoughts, speech and deeds, and try to determine the truth of your presence, against the deciet of your desires to escape.

 |Difficulties during practice|